 HALF MOON BAY

 Mexican/Mayan/Seafood – We had to visit this gem while in Akumal.
-I had see so many great reviews abut this place and it did not disappoint!
+I had seen so many great reviews abut this place and it did not disappoint!
 It is located right on the water with a beautiful view of Half Moon Bay.
 The atmosphere was laid back, with tables in the sand and palapas – super beachy, tropical vibe.
 There was a swimming pool on site, which made my kids very happy.
 Their food was also really good.
 This was one of our favorite meals of the trip.

 We ordered the Mixed Ceviche, Fish Tacos, and Jose’s Havana Rice.
 Everything was so good!
 The rice dish was our favorite.
 It was similar to a paella and was so flavorful.